-Applications for the 2020 program are now closed.
+Applications are now open for the 2021 program.
+Applications are due by July 21, 2021.
 Please see below for details on eligibility and the application process.

 A broad range of maternal and child health topics may be appropriate for the Hassenfeld Institute Research Scholars Program.
 The institute embraces the World Health Organization’s definition of health as a “state of complete physical, mental and social well-being and not merely the absence of disease or infirmity.”
 Topics could include mental health, physical health, risk reduction or optimal growth and development, including school and social functioning.
 The focus includes maternal health and its influence on child health, as well as family influences more broadly.